DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 This study about the self-presentation and mate-selection criteria of leftover Shanghainese women shows that traditional Chinese culture still influences modern Chinese women.
-Shanghai, a global city and China’s largest metropolitan area, also affects the mate selection of these women.
+Shanghai, a global city and China's largest metropolitan area, also affects the mate selection of these women.
 Good education, decent income and social pressures all encourage Shanghai *shengnv* to pursue sincerity disposition rather than financial